beNative/local-llm-interface/README.md

 - **In-App File Editor**: A built-in file viewer and editor to browse and modify your project files without leaving the application.
 - **Code Execution**: Run Python/Node.js code snippets or entire projects directly from the interface.
 - **System Prompts (Personas)**: Create and switch between different AI personas (e.g., "Senior DevOps Engineer") to tailor responses for specific tasks.
-- **Command Palette**: A Spotlight-style interface (`Cmd/Ctrl+K`) to instantly search and navigate to chats, projects, files, and application views.
-- **Multimodal Chat**: Attach images to your prompts for models that support it.
 - **Advanced Customization**: Customize chat colors, font family, font size, and icon sets in the Settings panel.
 - **Raw Settings Management**: View, edit, import, and export the application's raw `settings.json` file directly from a syntax-highlighted editor in the advanced settings.
 - **Configurable UI Scale and Density**: Adjust the application's zoom level and the spacing of controls (Compact, Normal, Comfortable) for a personalized viewing experience.